pmonks/CLJ-2253/README.md

 ## Supported Versions

-CLJ-2253 is tested on all combinations of JVM versions 1.7 through 10 and Clojure versions 1.5.1 through 1.10-SNAPSHOT.
-The one exception is the specific combination of JVM v1.7 and Clojure v1.10, since Clojure v1.10 only supports JVM v1.8 and up.
+CLJ-2253 is tested on all combinations of JVM versions 1.7 through 10 and Clojure versions 1.5.1 through 1.10-SNAPSHOT, with one exception: JVM v1.7 with Clojure v1.10 (since Clojure v1.10 only supports JVM v1.8 and up).

 ### Notes when Using JVM v9+

 Thanks to Project Jigsaw, JVM v9 and up no longer include the modules required by this library (at least by default).
 To remedy this, make sure to start a v9+ JVM where this code is in use with the command line option `--add-modules java.xml.bind`.
-If your project targets multiple versions of the JVM both pre- and post- v9, you can conditionally add this option to your build as [shown here](https://github.com/pmonks/CLJ-2253/blob/master/project.clj#L37-L41).
+If your project targets multiple versions of the JVM both pre- and post- v9, you can conditionally add this option to your build as [shown here](https://github.com/pmonks/CLJ-2253/blob/master/project.clj#L43-L47).

 ## Contributor Information